dmcwee/my-azure/README.md

 **Find-MyAzureVMImages**
 Display a list of VM SKUs available from in the specified region(eastus is the default region) for any VM Publisher who matches the provided filter.

+**New-MyAzureDeployment**
+Create or use an Azure Resource Group and begin a new Azure ARM Template Deployment *Added: 7/7/21*

+**New-MyDSCPackage**
+Simple way to create a new DSC Package that includes 3rd party DSC modules like xActiveDirectory *Added: 7/7/21*